 Another therapy that may potentially help treat hyperthyroidism is the use of high doses of iodine (the supplement).

 Iodine is a necessary component of thyroid hormone and a certain amount is required for the normal production of thyroid hormone.

 Newer studies have found links between high and low iodine status in the individual and the development of autoimmune diseases.

 The exact mechanism as to why this occurs is not well understood but there does appear to be a connection.

 In this section, we are not talking about low doses (the average recommended dose is around 150mcg per day), but instead large doses of up to 12.5mg per day.

-Iodine, if taken in sufficiently high doses, has a thyroid blocking effect which can be used to temporarily shut down production of thyroid hormone.
+Iodine, if taken in sufficiently high doses, has a thyroid-blocking effect that can be used to temporarily shut down the production of thyroid hormone.